russellbits/Writing/Poetry/patagonia/poem.md

+---
-That Time Larry Told me to Fuck Off
+title: That Time Larry Told me to Fuck Off
+Alternate-title: Patagonia
+date:
+tags: ["lessons","work","dead"]
+---

 At one point in my life I was back in the same old town, the same old place—after having shot off like a rocket to New York City.
 But New York didn't fail me.
 It just got too synthetic for me.
 The fun was gone.
 And I had to go somewhere and do something new.
 I went home; right back to Clemzon, South Cackalacky.
 Home of the Sandlappers.